 A lineman works on the installation, upkeep, and repair of power lines on transmission towers, or pylons.
 Usually kept busy working for utility, phone service, or energy companies, linemen are found high in the air working hard to keep our cities running.
 Their hours are spent outdoors, occupied by these towers, or even working on power lines running underground.
-In 2021, line installers and repairers made an average annual pay of $79,060 (bls.gov).
+In 2022, electrical power line installers and repairers made an average annual pay of $82,770 (bls.gov).

-An apprenticeship and licensure are both required to work as a lineman; it's a hazardous job that requires extensive knowledge of technical and safety standards.
+An apprenticeship and licensure are both required to work as a lineman; it can be a hazardous job that requires extensive knowledge of technical and safety standards.
 Without the proper knowledge, skill set, and training, permanent damage and even death could result from electrocution.
-It's a job for highly skilled individuals.
 Apprenticeship programs prepare participants to receive the experience necessary for success in the field.

 Lineman Apprenticeship Programs